pyrohost/pyrodactyl/README.md

 ### Windows

-It is not currently possible to run Pyrodactyl in a **production environment** on Windows due to wings being incompatible.
+It is not currently possible to run Pyrodactyl in a **production environment** on Windows due to Wings being incompatible.

 ## Local Development on Windows